 - Max one Combat Specialist skill (choose from: Freehand, Great Weapon, Paired Weapon, Freestyle, Peltast, Warder, Pugilist, Physical Defense)

 - Max one Spirit Specialist skill (choose from: Devastation, Destruction, Conjuration, Alteration, Fortification)

 Rites of the Runeweaver

 Runeweavers gain titles through sacred Rites.
 These rites are typically informal, consisting of personal rites of passage or rituals performed in the presence of a small group of other Runeweavers.
 Most often these rites include some kind of test or demonstration of various attributes that are important to Runeweavers, such as Wisdom, Strength, and Stamina.
 For Runeweavers.
 The exact application of these Rites is dependent on the culture of origin, however it is common to ascribe each Rite with a particular spirit animal that represents the attribute in question.
 Whether this is purely symbolic or an actual encounter with a spiritual being is unknown, the truth of it relative to each Runeweaver.

 While the Rites of the Runeweaver do not govern what Schools of Magic they can use, they do govern what Tiers of Power are available.
-It is important to note, that even if a Runeweaver already has a runic tattoo on their skin that is of a Tier higher than what they current, they cannot activate it or use it in anyway until that Tier is unlocked by the corresponding Rite.
+It is important to note, that even if a Runeweaver already has a runic tattoo on their skin that is of a Tier higher than what they currently have access to, they cannot activate it or use it in anyway until that Tier is unlocked by the corresponding Rite.
 One advantage of this is that a Runeweaver could preemptively tattoo themselves with a power, knowing that they will eventually gain a title high enough to use it.
 Some cultures may even choose to tattoo children in the hopes that they will be inspired on to future greatness and eventually unlock the power of their runic tattoos.